 Floyd received three degrees from two Southern Baptists institutions: his bachelor’s degree from Howard Payne University and his master’s and doctoral degrees from Southwestern Baptist Theological Seminary.

-Floyd has authored over 20 books including The Power of Prayer and Fasting, 10 Things Every Minister Needs to Know, Our Last Great Hope: Awakening the Great Commission, FORWARD: 7 Distinguishing Marks For Future Leaders, Living Fit: Make Your Life Count By Pursuing A Healthy You, and his most recent book, How to Pray, Developing an Intimate Relationship with God, Revised and Expanded 20th Anniversary Edition released in 2019.
+Floyd has authored over 20 books including The Power of Prayer and Fasting, 10 Things Every Minister Needs to Know, Our Last Great Hope: Awakening the Great Commission, FORWARD: 7 Distinguishing Marks For Future Leaders, Living Fit: Make Your Life Count By Pursuing A Healthy You, and How to Pray, Developing an Intimate Relationship with God, a revised and expanded 20th Anniversary Edition released in 2019.

 He has appeared on CNN, Fox News, CBN News, and other major networks.
 He has also interviewed on Focus on the Family, Dr. James Dobson’s Family Talk, Family Life Today with Dennis Rainey, James Robison’s Life Today, Trinity Broadcasting Network, DayStar and other media outlets regionally and nationally.
 He has interviewed with major news publications, including The New York Times, Washington Post, Washington Times, and others.